 Navigation auf uzh.ch

-The following courses are organized and taught by the URPP Evolution bioinformatician and / or members of the URPP Evolution:
+The following courses were organized and taught by the URPP Evolution bioinformaticians and / or members of the URPP Evolution:

 Biology is constantly making use of new technologies that allow the acquisition of genomic and expression data (i.e. genomes, transcriptomes, methylomes).
 The goal of the tutorials is to teach students the skills to process and analyze their own sequencing data, as well as getting updates on the latest technologies and current genomic tools.